kubeshop/kusk-gateway/docs/customresources/staticroute.md

 *route*.**upstream** is a required field that defines the upstream host parameters.
 We proxy using DNS hostname or local cluster K8s service parameters, which are further resolved to DNS hostname.
 Either *upstream*.**host** or *upstream*.**service** must be specified inside.

-*route*.**path** is an optional field that specifies what to do with the URL path when proxying to the upstream - possible values right now is to rewrite it.
+*route*.**upstream**.**rewrite** is an optional field that specifies what to do with the URL path when proxying to the upstream - possible values right now is to rewrite it.
 See the rewrite_regex section in redirect action above for the explanation.

 *route*.**qos** optional field is the container for request Quality of Service parameters, i.e. timeouts, failure retry policy.